What Is a (Cleaned Up) Case Citation?

 Complex Case Citation Structure Is Illegible

-The problem is that even if the legal source material followed all rules of simplicity with a simple holding, the next case citation quotes the original, and changes it slightly to adapt it for the context of its case, or to add something useful to the original.
+The problem is that even if the legal source material followed all rules of simplicity with a simple holding, the next case citation quotes the original source, and changes it slightly to adapt it for the context of its case, or to add something useful to the original.

-Then, when the third case cites the second, which cites the first, each layer of quotation and case citation will include ellipses to reflect a skipped citation or word, square brackets to denote an inserted word (substitution proper noun for pronoun) or changed capitalization, and the citation for each of the sources that came before it.
+Then, when the third case cites the second case citation, which itself cites the first, each layer of quotation and case citation will include ellipses to reflect a skipped citation or word, square brackets to denote an inserted word (substitution proper noun for pronoun) or changed capitalization, and the citation for each of the sources that came before it.

 Legal Case Citation